ffxf/sfb-web-ctrl/README.md

 ### REST API Usage

-For example us this command to query for the status of your SFX-100 system:
+For example use this command to query for the status of your SFX-100 system:

     curl -d "{}" -H "Content-Type: application/json" -X GET http://127.0.0.1:8080/status

 This should yield a response like the following:
-    {"isSFXOn":false,"isConnected":false,"intensityIncrement":0,"lastMessage":"trala"}
+    {"isSFXOn":false,"isConnected":false,"intensityIncrement":0,"lastMessage":"test"}

 Or use